Stationary Distributions for the Voter Model in $d\geq 3$ are Factors of IID: Acknowledgments

 \section{Acknowledgments}

-The authors would like to that Jeff Steif for suggesting the problem.
+The authors would like to thank Jeff Steif for suggesting the problem.
+We are also very thankful for the many helpful suggestions from an anonymous referee, who pointed out an error in the first version of this paper, and suggested a simplification in the construction of $\fW_0$ and $\fW_1$ in Section \ref{ssec:biased}.
 This work was supported by an NSF career award (DMS-1352013), a Simons Investigator grant and a MacArthur Fellowship.